 Only available to our Extra and Pro subscribers, the Advanced Scan Workbench is for users who desire complete control over the Scan Engine, allowing for virtually any form of criteria, rather than simply the most common forms that are provided in the Standard Scan Workbench.
 It can do all the things that the Standard Scan Workbench can do, with several important additions, such as:

 This article will introduce you to the main features of the Advanced Scan Workbench, but does not cover the details of writing scans.
 For more information on using our scan 'language', please see our Writing Scans article in the Support Center.
+Also check out our Scan Syntax Reference to learn the specific syntax for each scan clause we support.

 You can also go to the Standard Scan Workbench and click the “Advanced Scan Workbench” button at the bottom of the page to 'import' a standard scan into the Advanced Scan Workbench.